What is a joint?

 "Regular periods of gentle play using toys such as feathers or laser pointers may be helpful."

-Pain relief in cats can be somewhat problematic due to differences in their metabolism of drugs.
-Cats are highly sensitive to side effects from acetylsalicylic acid, while even a single acetaminophen tablet can be fatal to an adult cat.
-ALWAYS get your veterinarian's advice prior to giving your cat any medication, and NEVER give your cat any pain reliever meant for human use.
-Prior to administering any pain medication to a cat, your veterinarian will recommend blood tests to ensure that the pet's liver and kidneys are functioning adequately and that there are no other underlying problems that could be worsened by the use of these drugs.
-Your veterinarian will also recommend periodic monitoring of your pet's liver and kidney function once treatment for this condition has been started.
+NSAIDs (non-steroidal anti-inflammatory drugs) can be used to control inflammation in the joints and provide pain relief.
+Drugs used include meloxicam (brand name Metacam®) and robenacoxib (brand name Onsior®).
+Prior to administering any pain medication to your cat, your veterinarian will recommend blood tests to ensure that her liver and kidneys are functioning adequately and that there are no other underlying conditions that could be worsened by the use of these drugs.
+Your veterinarian will also recommend periodic monitoring of your cat's liver and kidney function once treatment for this condition has been started.

 Products formulated for use in pets that contain glucosamine and/or chondroitin, along with other trace elements and vitamins, have become commercially available in recent years.
-Some of these products are available over the counter without a prescription.
+Some of these products are available over-the-counter without a prescription.
 Since supplements are not highly regulated at this time, some supplements may not contain the labeled amount of ingredients and differences in quality may exist between products made by different manufacturers.
 Your veterinarian may have preferred brands of these supplements that he or she will recommend.

 What other treatments are available for treating arthritis in cats?

 Rehabilitation is a rapidly growing area of veterinary medicine similar to human physiotherapy.
 Certified rehabilitation practitioners offer many different treatments for arthritis including laser therapy, hydrotherapy, ultrasound, and muscle therapy.
 Acupuncture may also be an effective tool for pain relief.